josh-works/josh-works.github.io/_posts/2022-08-11-quotes-from-complex-ptsd.md

 Furthermore, Cptsd can also be caused by emotional neglect alone.
 This key theme is explored at length in chapter 5.
 If you notice that you are berating yourself because your trauma seems insignificant compared to others, please skip ahead to this chapter and resume reading here upon completion.

 Emotional neglect also typically underlies most traumatizations that are more glaringly evident.
-Parents who routinely ignore or turn their backs on a child's calls for attention, connection or help, abandon their child to unmanageable amounts of fear, and the child f eventually gives up and succumbs to depressed, death-like feelings of helplessness and hopelessness.
+Parents who routinely ignore or turn their backs on a child's calls for attention, connection or help, abandon their child to unmanageable amounts of fear, and the child eventually gives up and succumbs to depressed, death-like feelings of helplessness and hopelessness.

 These types of rejection simultaneously magnify the child's fear, and eventually add a coating of shame to it.
 Over time this fear and shame begets a toxic inner critic that holds the child, and later the adult, totally responsible for his parents' abandonment, until he becomes his own worst enemy and descends into the bowels of Cptsd.